Skip to main content

 Bento Grid Layouts: The Web Design Trend Taking Over Portfolio and Agency Sites in 2026

-Apple popularized the bento grid in its product keynotes, using it to showcase iPhone and Mac features in organized, visually scannable grids.
-Web designers took notice, and the pattern has spread rapidly across agency portfolios, SaaS landing pages, dashboards, and corporate websites.
-But the bento grid isn’t just a visual trend — it’s a UX pattern that solves real information architecture problems.
+Apple popularized the look in its product keynotes, using bento grids to show iPhone and Mac features in organized, scannable blocks.
+Designers took notice, and the pattern spread fast across agency portfolios, SaaS landing pages, dashboards, and corporate sites.
+But the bento grid is not just a style.
+It is a UX pattern that solves a real information-architecture problem, which is why it has staying power.

-Traditional grid layouts use uniform columns and rows that can feel monotonous.
-Bento grids break the uniformity by varying card sizes — a large hero card spans two columns while smaller cards fill in around it, creating natural visual hierarchy.
-The eye is drawn to the largest card first, then scans the surrounding smaller cards.
-This mimics the way people naturally scan complex information: big picture first, details second.
-For more on building effective layouts, see our guide on homepage design elements that convert.
+Traditional grids use uniform columns and rows that can feel monotonous.
+Bento grids break that uniformity by varying card sizes, so a large hero card spans two columns while smaller cards fill in around it.
+The eye lands on the largest card first, then scans the smaller ones, which mirrors how people naturally read complex information: big picture first, details second.
+For more on structuring a page this way, see our guide on homepage design elements that convert.

 Creative design agency website using modern bento grid style

-CSS Grid is the right tool for bento layouts.
-Use grid-template-columns and grid-template-rows to define the grid structure, and span cards across multiple cells using grid-column and grid-row.
-The gap property controls spacing between cards.
-For responsive behavior, redefine the grid template at each breakpoint — typically 4 columns on desktop, 2 on tablet, 1 on mobile.
+CSS Grid is the right tool.
+Define the structure with grid-template-columns and grid-template-rows, span cards across cells with grid-column and grid-row, and control spacing with the gap property.
+For responsive behavior, redefine the grid template at each breakpoint, commonly four columns on desktop, two on tablet, and one on mobile.

 Designer creating a bento grid layout wireframe on a tablet

-Is the bento grid a fad or a lasting pattern?
-The underlying principle — organizing diverse content into visually contained, flexibly sized containers — is fundamentally sound and has roots in print design going back decades.
-The specific aesthetic (rounded corners, frosted-glass backgrounds, subtle shadows) may evolve, but the grid pattern itself solves a real layout problem that isn’t going away.
-Businesses adopting bento grids today aren’t chasing a trend — they’re adopting a versatile layout pattern that will remain relevant even as its visual styling evolves.
+The underlying principle, organizing diverse content into visually contained, flexibly sized containers, is sound and has roots in print design going back decades.
+The specific styling of the moment, rounded corners, frosted-glass backgrounds, and subtle shadows, will evolve, but the grid pattern itself solves a layout problem that is not going away.
+Adopting a bento grid today is less about chasing a trend and more about adopting a versatile pattern that will stay useful even as its surface styling changes.

 Work with us